mpmckenna8/attiny85-sketches/README.md

 So while using the Arduino IDE open the simple blink example and change the 13 to 0.
 And the RGB led wiill blink blue.

+If you want to try to make use of the speaker but not be confined to the simple api in song_writer_attiny85 you have a few other options.

+You could follow along with the examples on [https://www.arduino.cc/en/Tutorial/PlayMelody](https://www.arduino.cc/en/Tutorial/PlayMelody) and try and hack those up if you find them more clear.

+Or there's this simple tones example [http://www.technoblogy.com/show?KVO](http://www.technoblogy.com/show?KVO)

+Or try and get some attiny cores installed with include the tone() function from the arduino library so you can just copy from all the examples which use that. [http://lizastark.com/thesis/2011/12/attiny85-initial-tests-tone-function-support/](http://lizastark.com/thesis/2011/12/attiny85-initial-tests-tone-function-support/)